JRRS1982/TutorialProjects/reactRedux/translate/README.md

-App is the root, so we are storing state in that, which is where the language is declared and can be read from.
-So in App, we are reading state.language and passing that into the LanguageContext.Provider, which is creating a context for anthing nested within it.

-.Provider is a React component that is created by the context system.

-.Consumer is another component that is created by the context system.

 # Title: Translate

 This is a create-react-app project that explores the use of React Context, a single page which has field, and button components which will change from english to dutch language depending on the current state of the LanguageStore, which is updated by clicking on the flag on the page.